peteroupc/peteroupc.github.io/graphics.md

     2. Each sprite can be drawn above or below any of the 2-D or 3-D layers.
     3. The upper-left corner of a sprite can be placed anywhere relative to the game screen and even outside it.
 4. Image files used by the game should not store "pre-pixelated" sprites or tiles.
+5. The drawing of sprites and tiles with transparency (that is, the drawing of some or all of their pixels) is supported.[^82] Sprites and tiles with translucent (semitransparent) pixels are not supported, and drawing them with translucency is also not supported.

 Other requirements: